NielsLiisberg/command-for-SQL/README.md

 ### FIRST: ###
 The first command constant contains the real name of the parameter in your SQL function or procedure, since CL has the limitation of 10 chars for parameter names.
+That gives us up to 30 as maximum for the parameter name.

-Note: ( command constant is not visible when prompting).
+Note: (command constant is not visible when prompting).

 ### SECOND: ###